 If your main reason to visit a Luau is to get to know Hawaiian culture and you don’t care about the food, you may opt for choosing the “half price show only” option mentioned above, or you may even choose to forego a luau altogether and instead look for one of the free Hula shows or other cultural events organized all over the Big Island.

-If you are only getting more stoked about getting the full luau experience, keep reading for a description of all 7 luaus organized on the Big Island (and, if you are visiting more islands, our guide to 10 Luau shows on Oʻahu).
+If you are only getting more stoked about getting the full luau experience, keep reading for a description of all luaus organized on the Big Island.
+If you are visiting more islands, our comparison of 10 Luau shows on Oʻahu, the 6 Luau shows on Kauaʻi, and our Maui Luau overview articles, are recommended reading.

 Comparison of Luau shows